corrieb/pacific/docs/tkg-service/cluster-lifecycle/creation-basics.md

 - Note the labels.
 They're all quite self-explanatory, but they're all meaningful for CAPI and should not be changed
 - The Machine has a finalizer just like Cluster to prevent it being deleted until the CAPI controller allows it
 - Note that this Machine has two owner references - one to the TKC and one to the Cluster object.
-The first is created by GCM and the latter is created by CAPI.
+The first is created by TKG and the latter is created by CAPI.
 - The Bootstrap Data is a copy of the base64-encoded cloud-init kubeadm config from KubeadmConfig Status
 - Infrastructure reference is a reference to the corresponding WCPMachine for this Machine.
 The WCPMachine has an owner reference back to the Machine
 - The `ProviderID` is the biosUUID of the VM